-DNA barcode available: specimen information
+DNA barcode unavailable

 Total body length 12.0–17.0 mm (0.47–0.67 in).
 Body broad oval; dorsoventrally flattened.
 Color dull, dark grey-brown to black, rarely metallic/shiny greenish; elytra with distinct pale markings (may be lost in worn specimens).
 Clypeus broad, anterior margin entire or sinuate.
 Front tibia of male with 2 external teeth (rarely with small basal tooth); female with 3 distinct external teeth.
 Hind tibia with single lateral ridge.
 Elytra of male with apical spines, female lacking spines.